Erechtheion

-The Erechtheion is unique in the corpus of Greek temples in that its asymmetrical composition doesn’t conform to the canon of Greek classical architecture.
-This is attributed either to the irregularity of the site, or to the evolving and complex nature of the cults which the building housed, or it is conjectured to be the incomplete part of a larger symmetrical building.
-Additionally, its post-classical history of change of use, damage and spoliation has made it one of the more problematic sites in classical archaeology.
+The Erechtheion is unique in the corpus of Greek temples in that its asymmetrical composition does not conform to the canon of Greek classical architecture.
+This is attributed either to the irregularity of the site or to the evolving and complex nature of the cults which the building housed, or it is conjectured to be the incomplete part of a larger symmetrical building.
+Additionally, its post-classical history of change of use, damage, and spoliation has made it one of the more problematic sites in classical archaeology.
 The precise nature and location of the various religious and architectural elements within the building remain the subject of debate.
-The temple was nonetheless a seminal example of the classical Ionic style, and was highly influential on later Hellenistic, Roman and Greek Revival architecture.
+The temple was nonetheless a seminal example of the classical Ionic style and was highly influential on later Hellenistic, Roman, and Greek Revival architecture.